Updated: Sep 8

 How Do I Sell Or Spend My Bitcoin?

 While not everyone wants to spend their Bitcoin, it is comforting to know that you can indeed use it for a wide variety of things.
 As a Canadian you've actually got exclusive access to one of the better platforms on the planet with which to do so.

 Bull Bitcoin isn't just a great place to buy Bitcoin, it also offers an incredibly simple platform called Bylls which you can use to pay nearly any Canadian biller or send dollars to any bank account using Bitcoin.
 They also offer a variety of gift cards for purchase with BTC.
 Take a look at the simple walkthrough below - I think you'll be impressed with how quick it is!

 Once again, to sign up for Bull Bitcoin you can click the image below:

-Coincards is an excellent platform that allows you to purchase from an seemingly endless catalogue of gift cards, as well as top up your mobile device.
+Bitrefill is an excellent platform that allows you to purchase from a seemingly endless catalogue of gift cards, as well as top up your mobile device.
 I've been using them since 2014 when I first experimented with living on Bitcoin.
 Check out how easy they are to use in the video below, or jump to their website and give them a try by clicking here.